 Islam is Algeria’s main religion and dominates virtually all aspects of life in the country.
-Other religions are tolerated in Algeria.
-However, it’s still an Islamic nation, and expats should always show respect for the local customs and laws.
+Other religions are tolerated in Algeria, but it’s still an Islamic nation and expats should always show respect for the local customs and laws.
 Discussing religious issues should be avoided.

 Algerian dress is conservative.
 Women, in particular, should cover their shoulders and legs at all times when out in public.
-Public displays of affection are considered improper in Algeria.
-Unmarried cohabitation is also frowned upon.
+Public displays of affection are considered improper in Algeria, and unmarried cohabitation is also frowned upon.

 Food and drink in Algeria

 Algerian food is typically Arabic, with French and African influences.
 It generally revolves around rice, fresh fruit and vegetables.
-Lamb and fish are popular proteins, with typical dishes including mechoui, a spicy lamb roasted over a fire, and makroudh, a stuffed date or almond dipped in honey.
+Lamb and fish are popular proteins, with typical dishes including mechoui, spicy lamb roasted over a fire, and makroudh, a pastry stuffed with dates or almonds and dipped in honey.
 Couscous is also popular and is often served with meat, vegetables and spices.

 Expats will find some international cuisine available in Algiers, with a few Italian, French and Indian restaurants available.
 As an Islamic nation, pork is not eaten in Algeria and won’t be available in restaurants or shops.